Chatty95/wind_turbine_scada/README.md

 - [GitHub](https://github.com/): Version control platform, where I hosted the code and tracked changes throughout the project.

-- [Notebook Name](https://colab.research.google.com/github/zenml-io/zenml/blob/main/examples/quickstart/notebooks/quickstart.ipynb): Brief description of a specific notebook, if you have any specific notebooks you referred to.
+- [Notebook Name](https://colab.research.google.com/github/zenml-io/zenml/blob/main/examples/quickstart/notebooks/quickstart.ipynb): Notebook provided by zenml.io official devs.

 I would like to express my gratitude to these resources and communities for their valuable contributions to the development of this project.